ganoush/watermarkTest/README.md

 Watermark Application:

-Environment: MAC OS, Java 8, SpringBoot
+Environment: MAC OS, Java 8, SpringBoot, Junit/Mockito

 Application port set at 8080.
 This can be verriden in appplication.properties file